-This makes GIFs not well-suited to represent photos, or any other rich pictures.
-They can be useful for simple logos, icons, etc. In my experience, 8-bit PNG results in smaller files than GIF (more in depth comparison and examples in the following section of the article).
+This makes GIFs not well-suited to represent photos or any other rich pictures.
+They can be useful for simple logos, icons, etc. In my experience, 8-bit PNG results in smaller files than GIF (a more in-depth comparison and examples are in the following section of the article).

 All modern browsers support GIF images.

 The Scalable Vector Graphics format is vastly different from the others.
 Instead of individual pixels, an SVG image represents geometric shapes.
 It’s main advantage is the ability to zoom virtually indefinitely without any quality loss.

 The SVG file type is used mostly for logos, but also for images of geometrical shapes.
 The main drawbacks of this type of files are:

 - Often a bit higher file size than a PNG or WebP for small images like logos,

 - the necessity to create the image as vectors.
 In most cases, it’s not possible to efficiently convert an image to SVG (there are some tools that claim to do that, but in my experience, the results are not satisfactory).